xristosgala/Excel-Projects/README.md

-# Excel-Projects
+# Excel Projects

-This repository includes excel workbooks that can be used for solving real-life problems.
+This repository contains **Excel workbooks** designed to solve real-world problems.
-This is my journey on excel building real-life application in different difficulty levels.
+It showcases my journey in building practical Excel applications across different difficulty levels.

-*Note: some of the ideas and the applications are taken from the youtube channels such as Excel For Freelancers, and The Office Lab.
+> **Note:** Some ideas and applications were inspired by YouTube channels such as *Excel For Freelancers* and *The Office Lab*.